Jacob-Stevens-Haas/pysindy-experiments/README.md

 # SINDy Experiments
-`pysindy` experiments on Kalman SINDy and single-step SINDy.
+A framework for constructing pysindy experiments with declarative syntax and configuration.